See what's new and improved in ArcGIS Pro 2.1.

-- Notifications—Error messages received while working with jobs in a Workflow Manager database will be displayed.
+- Notifications—Error messages received while working with jobs in a Workflow Manager (Classic) database will be displayed.

 - Task items can be shared to ArcGIS Online and Portal for ArcGIS.
 To share a task, you must have an account that is part of an ArcGIS organization and the account must have privileges to create content.